>Subscribe to The BULLDOG Estate by Email

 If you want to collect bonuses that are posted to your friends walls through the news feed.
 Use the filter system available to you provided through Facebook itself.

-Game Requests on the left hand side, scroll down and filter by specific game to show news feeds by selection of the game intended.
+You can click on the Game Requests on the left hand side, scroll down and filter by specific game to show news feeds by selection of the game intended.
 Right click on the item, and open in a new tab, and work on down the list this way.

 Cheers,